 But now I'm just pissed off.
 On Monday, during the time that the worst storm to ever hit the United States was hitting New Orleans, this was the picture that the White House had front and center on their web site: And while columnists in Arizona questioned why Bush stayed in Arizona, the White House fully covered his visit.

-On Tuesday, while the levies broke, New Orleans was swallowed, and the full impact of this disaster was being uncovered, photo ops were being arranged for President Bush as he continued his regular schedule:
+On Tuesday, while the levies broke, New Orleans was swallowed, and the full impact of this disaster was being uncovered, photo ops were being arranged for President Bush as he continued his regular schedule: So, while people are drowning in New Orleans, the Bush entourage is eating cake and playing the guitar.
+Lovely.

 Well, yesterday afternoon it was announced that Bush was leaving Crawford two days early and "hurrying back to Washington" to head up relief efforts.
 The question in my mind is not really a political one, per se.
 It's simply this: If the President was capable of handling the relief efforts from Crawford, then why did he leave?
 And if it wasn't possible to manage from Crawford, then why didn't he leave PRIOR to the storm making landfall?!?